Pipekung/docker-wordpress-sql/README.md

 # Docker Wordpress SQL

-Simple docker for building wordpress, db and phpmyadmin.
+Simple docker for setup wordpress, db and phpmyadmin.

 ### How to use